perlang-org/perlang-docs/content/_index.md

 Ruby is a dynamically typed language, so variables, fields and method parameters are inherently untyped.
 However, unlike modern languages like [TypeScript](https://www.typescriptlang.org/) that provide a way to add an "optional" type specifier for the variable or parameter, Ruby provides no such mechanism.
 Why is this a problem?

-Well, it doesn't have to be, depending on whether you are dynamically or statically shaped.
+Well, it doesn't have to be, depending on whether you are dynamically or statically inclined.
 But regardless of your personal preferences, types _exist_.
 They are real.
 It's not like they don't exist in a dynamically typed language, it's just that all the type checking has been deferred to a later stage - to runtime.

 For me, when writing code, I tend to think about what type of objects a method will receive.
 A simple example to get you going: